Novelty Detection in Sequential Data by Informed Clustering and Modeling: Related Work

 \subsection{Decomposition for Modeling}

 This paper proposes to decompose data by informed clustering and model each cluster separately.
 Clustering has previously been used directly for outlier detection, either performed in the space of items themselves~\citep{campello2013density}, in the space of models~\citep{cadez2000visualization}, or in the space of features~\citep{liu2008isolation}.
 It groups data points together based on a notion of density, or connectivity.
 Outliers are data points that cannot be assigned to any cluster.
 However, these methods are oblivious to the modeling task, the goal is only to get clusters directly pointing to anomalies.
 At the same time in data mining and knowledge extraction from data, decomposition has been empirically shown to be beneficial for modeling unlabeled interesting features~\citep{baxt1990use, buntine1996graphical}.
-Indeed, \citet{sharkey1999multi} argues that the decomposition is mainly motivated by the performance improvement gained through a better bias-variance trade-off for the models.
+Indeed, \cite{sharkey1999multi} argues that the decomposition is mainly motivated by the performance improvement gained through a better bias-variance trade-off for the models.

 Our paper considers decomposition in the space of items (i.e., sequences).
 In the literature~\citep[cf.][]{maimon2005decomposition} this is termed space decomposition or horizontal decomposition.
 Examples are mixture of experts~\citep{nowlan1991evaluation}, local linear regression~\citep{draper1981applied}, or adaptive subspace models~\citep{ramamurti1999structurally}.
 Such decomposition is performed during training, while our approach is to cluster beforehand.
-Despite the seeming simplicity, up to our knowledge decomposition has not yet been used for novelty detection by modeling the data generating process.
+Up to our knowledge, decomposition has not yet been used for novelty detection by modeling the data generating process.
 This proposed approach differs from previous methods, such as local modeling and ensembles, in that it decouples decomposition from modeling and thus is more likely to avoid overfitting.
+The approach is similar in spirit to the work of~\cite{bergman2019classification}, where multiple transformations of a dataset are created and an outlier detection model is learned for each transformation, but aims at finding such subspaces within the initial space itself.

 Note that the additional runtime due to decomposition is often negligible, since it is performed only once, while individual models in this case process less training data which can actually improve the runtime.
 Moreover, in some applications, lower-capacity models can be chosen as local models to further improve the runtime.